 Feeling Overwhelmed Instead of Spirited?

 Along with the joyous spirit of the holidays this time of year can also come with guilt and stress.
-We too often feel ashamed of our own simple holiday gift giving or decorations after seeing elaborate photos on social media.
+Too often we feel ashamed of our own simple holiday gift giving or decorations after seeing elaborate photos on social media.
 The stress of the season can bear weight on what should be a happy time spent with family.

 I personally have felt this in my own life.
 My family celebrates a wedding anniversary, two birthdays, plus Thanksgiving, Christmas and New Years crammed into a 4 week period.
 Is it lack of creativity (or sheer exhaustion) that I just don’t have it in me to to celebrate as deeply as I want to?